Class Highlights

 2-Day xLights Sequencing Intensive ($325)

-Pre-mini workshops on April 16–17 with expert Ron Howard, focusing on practical xLights skills.
+Pre-mini workshops on April 16–17, 2026 with expert Ron Howard of xTreme Sequences, focusing on xLights sequencing skills and techniques.

 Main Conference Classes

-Below is a list of the classes that are currently slated on the schedule for 2026.
+Below is a list of the classes that are currently slated for the main conference on Saturday, April 18, 2026.

 black blue and yellow textile